What degree do I need to have in order to enroll in the DPT program?

 No. Governmental financial aid is not available for international students.
 International students must provide proof of ability to pay tuition and living expenses while enrolled in the program; however, international students are considered for merit scholarships.

-Does the residential DPT program give priority or apply different tuition rates to in-state applications?
+Does the DPT program give priority or apply different tuition rates to in-state applications?

 No. USC is a private university and does not give priority nor apply reduced tuition rates to in-state applications.